introfini/ZotSeek/README.md

-# ZotSeek - Semantic Search for Zotero
+# ZotSeek: AI-Powered Semantic Search for Zotero

-A Zotero plugin that adds **AI-powered semantic search** to your library.
-Find similar papers based on meaning, not just keywords.
+Find similar papers by **meaning**, not just keywords.
+100% local, no data leaves your machine.

 > **Status:** ✅ Stable release with Transformers.js running locally in Zotero 8